photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 #### Zip Archives ####

-When you want to [download multiple pictures](../../user-guide/organize/download.md) and find that some of them are missing from the resulting zip archive, or you get the error message "No files available for download":
+When you try to [download multiple pictures](../../user-guide/organize/download.md), e.g. from an album, and find that some of them are missing in the resulting zip archive or you get the error message "No files available for download":

-- [ ] [Index your library](../../user-guide/library/originals.md) and wait until indexing is complete, as your index may be incomplete or out of date
+- [ ] Your index may be out of sync with the file system ([index your library](../../user-guide/library/originals.md) and wait until the operation has been completed)
-- [ ] In some cases, you may have to perform a [complete rescan](../../user-guide/library/originals.md#when-should-complete-rescan-be-selected) of your library, for example after [upgrading to a new major release](../../release-notes.md)
+- [ ] You may have to perform a [complete rescan](../../user-guide/library/originals.md#when-should-complete-rescan-be-selected) of your library, for example after [upgrading to a new release](../../release-notes.md)
+- [ ] The [download preferences of the current user](../../user-guide/settings/general.md#downloads) must be changed under *Settings > General*

+#### File Downloads ####

+The [solutions to resolve zip download issues](#zip-archives) can also help if you have problems downloading individual files or stacks of files that belong to a single photo.

+In addition, problems downloading files may be caused by your browser settings, e.g. insufficient permissions to download multiple files, browser plugins, as well as a firewall, VPN, CDN or proxy that you use together with PhotoPrism.

 ### Wrong Search Results ###